-- Of any area of special scientific interest (SSSI), consultation with Natural England on any specific consents or approvals that may be required will be undertaken. - Any intrusive investigation remediation work consultation with Natural England will be undertaken to establish whether any existing 'contaminated' sites are of conservation value or are of great geological value where the use of intrusive techniques would be potentially damaging. - On any site designated as a Scheduled Ancient Monuments, consultation with the Yorkshire & Humber Regional Office of English Heritage will be undertaken.
+- On or within close proximity to an area of land of special scientific interest (SSSI) consultation with Natural England on any specific consents or approvals that may be required will be undertaken. - Any intrusive investigation remediation work consultation with Natural England will be undertaken to establish whether any existing 'contaminated' sites are of conservation value or are of great geological value where the use of intrusive techniques would be potentially damaging. - On any site designated as a Scheduled Ancient Monuments, consultation with the Yorkshire & Humber Regional Office of English Heritage will be undertaken. - On any site of national archaeological importance, consultation with the Sites and Monuments Records of the County Archaeological Section will be undertaken.

-- On any site of national archaeological importance, consultation with the Sites and Monuments Records of the County Archaeological Section will be undertaken. - On any site, consultation with the ground water section of the Environment Agency will be undertaken to avoid contamination of water resources under or surrounding land to be inspected.
+On any site, consultation with the ground water section of the Environment Agency will be undertaken to avoid contamination of water resources under or surrounding land to be inspected.

-5.3 Detailed Site Inspection
+5.4 Detailed Site Inspection